Bit error rate: Analysis of the BER

 A worst-case scenario is a completely random channel, where noise totally dominates over the useful signal.
 This results in a transmission BER of 50% (provided that a Bernoulli binary data source and a binary symmetrical channel are assumed, see below).

 In a noisy channel, the BER is often expressed as a function of the normalized carrier-to-noise ratio measure denoted Eb/N0, (energy per bit to noise power spectral density ratio), or Es/N0 (energy per modulation symbol to noise spectral density).

-For example, in the case of QPSK modulation and AWGN channel, the BER as function of the Eb/N0 is given by:
+For example, in the case of BPSK modulation and AWGN channel, the BER as function of the Eb/N0 is given by: